Current BL2 Team

-Kailyn Aaron-Lozano, Graduate Research Assistant, studying Master’s in Deaf Studies
+Kailyn Aaron-Lozano, Graduate Research Assistant, studying Master’s in Sign Language Education

 Where is my heart from: Los Angeles, California

-I was born and raised in South Central Los Angeles, CA learning the ropes of the Entertainment Industry and Sign Language use age from a young age.
-I received my BA in History from California State University – Northridge and took a 5-year break from school to explore the Industry as an ASL Director/Master in multiple films/theatres.
+I was born and raised in South Central Los Angeles, CA, learning the ropes of the Entertainment Industry and Sign Language use age from a young age.
+I received my BA in History from California State University – Northridge.
+Then took a 5-year break from school to explore the Industry as an ASL Director/Master in multiple films/theatres.
 Those five years led me back to school to study at Gallaudet University in Deaf Studies – Cultural Studies.
-Fortunately for me, it is a great place for me to develop my thesis on Popular Culture within the Deaf Community.
-At the same time, my linguistic skill set in the Industry field led me an opportunity to work under Dr. Laura-Ann Petitto and her Brain Language Lab on campus.
-With my linguistic knowledge integrated into the world of neuroscience, I’m able to achieve my ultimate goal of becoming a Deaf Studies Professor, Professional ASL Master, and a Researcher on Deaf Popular Culture and Language Arts.
+For two years, I developed my Popular Culture thesis about ASL Music Video and graduated with my MA in Deaf Studies in Spring 2020.
+Shortly then, I began pursuing my second MA in Sign Language Education.
+During my academic journey, I'm fortunate to contribute my linguistic skills and develop my research ability with Dr. Laura-Ann Petitto and her Brain Language Center on campus.
+With my linguistic knowledge integrated into the world of neuroscience, I can achieve my ultimate goal of becoming a Deaf Studies Professor, Professional ASL Master, and a Researcher on Deaf Popular Culture and Language Arts

-Interesting fact about me: I’ve been bitten by the travel bug.
-I’ve backpacked Europe 3 times in over 10 countries.
+Interesting fact about me: The travel bug has bitten me.
+I’ve backpacked Europe 4 times in over 10 countries.
 Twice were by myself for over 1.5 months in the summer.
-And I will be heading back in summer 2019!
+And I will be heading back in the summer post-covid!

-Joseph Antonio, Undergraduate Research Assistant, studying Bachelor’s in Communication Studies with a minor in American Sign Language and Deaf Studies
+Joseph Antonio, Graduate Research Assistant, studying Master’s in American Sign Language and Deaf Culture Studies